 What’s the need of the hour?

 It is clear that Tesla needs to develop an application that senses the driver’s level of engagement and issues warnings when the driver’s hands are off the wheel.
 The computer security company McAfee released findings that a Tesla using the intelligent cruise control feature could be tricked into speeding by placing a small strip of electric tape onto speed limit signs.
-Researches have also shown that placing stickers on road signs could coax cars into dangerously switching lanes while the autopilot system is engaged.
+Research has also shown that placing stickers on road signs could coax cars into dangerously switching lanes while the autopilot system is engaged.
 Drivers misunderstand the capabilities of Tesla’s autopilot system and the Tesla website currently paints a confusing picture of its cars capabilities.
 In 2018, Elon Musk was widely criticized for taking his hands off the steering wheel while demonstrating the self-driving capabilities of a Tesla Model 3, something the vehicle owner’s manual instructs drivers using autopilot never to do.
 By calling its system ‘autopilot’ and by using terms like ‘full self-driving,’ Tesla is misleading consumers as to the capabilities of the technology.
 Unlike autopilot, Super Cruise, a driver-assistance system offered by General Motors, works only on certain highways and tracks drivers’ heads to make sure they are paying attention to the road.

 What do you do if you’re involved in an accident?

 If a driver suffered injuries in a crash involving a self-driving Tesla, he is owed compensation for medical bills, pain and suffering and funeral expenses.
 A car accident attorney will be able to help.
-Car injury law firms have the resources to take on a large company like Tesla, and can make difficult legal matters much easier for its clients.
-The number of self-driving Teslas in New York is growing everyday as it is one of the biggest markets in the US.
+Car injury law firms have the resources to take on a large company like Tesla and can make difficult legal matters much easier for its clients.
+The number of self-driving Teslas in New York is growing every day as it is one of the biggest markets in the US.

-If you or someone you know have been injured in an accident involving Tesla’s autopilot and need a winning law firm, contact Siler &Ingber today.
+If you or someone you know has been injured in an accident involving Tesla’s autopilot and need a winning law firm, contact Siler &Ingber today.
 Call us on 1-877-529-4343 or complete our online form on this page to schedule a case evaluation with one of our experienced car accident attorneys.
 Our consultation is free and we do not charge a fee unless we win your case.